danielsanguino/Little_Guy/README.md

   6.)
 Compile and upload code
   7.)
 Attach USB-USB B cable to Pi 4B USB slot (any)

+Data Processing:
+  1.)
+Obtain the DeepFish Dataset or a comparable dataset of labeled fish images.
+  2.)
+Organzie the dataset into a YOLO-compatable directory structure:
+      a.)
+Create images/train, images/val, and images/test folders for the image data b.)
+Create corresponding labels/train, labels/val, and labels/test folders for the annotation files.
+  3.)
+Ensure each image has a matching .txt label file with YOLO-format annotation.
+      Each line in a label file should follow the format:
+      (class_id, x_center, y_center, width, height) -- all normalized between 0 and 1.
+  4.)
+Resize all image files 416x416 pixels to match the YOLOv11 model's input requirement 5.)
+Split the dataset into approximately 80% training, 10% validation, and 10% testing subsets.

+Model Training:
+  1.)
+Clone the YOLOv11 repository from the official GitHub source.
+  2.)
+Create a data.yaml file describing the dataset.
+This file should include:
+      a.)
+The paths to the training and validation image folders. b.)The number of object classes (nc) in the dataset. c.)A list of class names, in this case: ['fish'].

+  3.)
+Select or customize the YOLOv11 configuration file.
+The Tiny variant of YOLOv11 is recommended for low-power devices like the Raspberry Pi.
+  4.)
+Set up a Python virtual environment and install all required dependencies as specified in the project's requirements.txt file.
+  5.)
+Launch the training process using the YOLOv11 training script with specified parameters such as input size, batch size, number of epochs, dataset config file, and model config file.
+  6.)
+Upon completion, the trained model weights, including the best-performing checkpoint, will be saved in the runs/train/ directory.
+  7.)
+Transfer the final best.pt model file to the Raspberry Pi to enable live inference on the robot.

 Test Process:
   1.)
 Connect Pi to ELEGOO using USB-USB B